ibm-cloud-docs/vpc/bare_metal_server_create.md

 {: #creating-using-cli}
 {: cli}

-Use the following steps to create a bare metal server by using the IBM Cloud CLI.
+Use the following steps to create a bare metal server by using the {{site.data.keyword.cloud}} CLI.

 ### Before you begin
 {: #cli-prereq}

 1. Make sure that you set up your [CLI environment](/docs/vpc?topic=vpc-set-up-environment#cli-prerequisites-setup).
-2. Make sure that you have created a VPC and a subnet before creating a bare metal server.
+2. Make sure that you create a VPC and a subnet before you create a bare metal server.

 For more information, see [Using the CLI to create VPC resources](/docs/vpc?topic=vpc-creating-a-vpc-using-cli).

-### Gathering information to create an bare metal server
+### Gathering information to create a bare metal server
 {: #cli-info}

 Before you can use the CLI to create bare metal server, you need to gather the information that is needed.